Addelice swid Vs Julabo Pearl Z (Premium – Fusion Chef)

 - Both Addelice swid and Julabo Pearl are made for professional use.
 The swid will also please amateur cooks.

-- If as a professional you need to travel do make demo or catering, then the swid will probably be a better solution (2.2 kg compared to the 6.5 kg of the Julabo).
+- If as a professional you need to travel to make demo or catering, then the swid will probably be a better solution (2.1 kg compared to the 6.5 kg for Julabo).

-- Price is an issue for Julabo Pearl.
-If you are a professional and you need a 50 liter water bath you should maybe consider if having 2 swids for the price of 1 Julabo isn’t a bad option.
-This could give you more flexibility (at certain occasion ou could have 2 water baths at different temperatures) and the equivalent of a replacement device if your immersion circulator is out of work.
+- Price is an issue for Julabo Pearl Z. If you are a professional and you need a 58 liter water bath you should maybe consider if having 2 swids for the price of 1 Julabo isn’t a bad option.
+This could give you more flexibility (at certain occasions you could have 2 water baths at different temperatures) and the equivalent of a replacement device if your immersion circulator is out of work.

 Back to “Sous Vide Equipments Reviews & Comparison Tests” parent page.